 Biodiversity is the variety of different types of plants and animal species (including micro-organisms) as measured in a specified geographic location or ecosystem at a particular time.
 The number of different plants and animals that live in a patch or type of forest is an example of biodiversity.

-On 25 November 2018, any new application for development consent to Central Coast Council or modification to an approved development under Part 4 of the Environmental Planning and Assessment Act 1979 will be subject to the biodiversity assessment requirements of the Biodiversity Conservation Act 2016.
-The Biodiversity Conservation Act 2016 introduces a biodiversity offsets scheme.
+Any new application for development consent to Central Coast Council or modification to an approved development under Part 4 of the Environmental Planning and Assessment Act 1979 (EP&A Act) will be subject to the biodiversity assessment requirements of the Biodiversity Conservation Act 2016 (BC Act).
+The BC Act introduces a Biodiversity Offsets Scheme (BOS).
 A Biodiversity Development Assessment Report (BDAR) will need to be submitted with applications for development which trigger entry into the scheme.
-This is a new requirement.
-The BDAR must be prepared by an Ecologist who is an Accredited Assessor under the Biodiversity Conservation Act.
+This is a new requirement under the BC Act.
+The BDAR must be prepared by an Ecologist who is an Accredited Assessor under the BC Act.
 Accredited Assessors are listed on a public register.

 The assessment and approval pathway for clearing of native vegetation and trees that does not require development consent will also be different under the new legislation, and varies between urban and rural areas.
 More information is available from Central Coast Council or the NSW Office of Environment and Heritage